0

 average.

-DTN MORNING COMMENTS: It will likely be a typically quiet Monday morning with
+DTN MORNING COMMENTS: It will probably be a typically quiet Monday morning

-both packers and producers busy taking inventory and preparing for the week
+with both packers and producers busy taking inventory and preparing for the

-ahead.
-Bids and asking prices have yet to be established, and significant
+week ahead.
+Bids and asking prices have yet to be established, and

-trade volume will likely be delayed until the second half of the week.
-Beef
+significant trade volume will likely be delayed until the second half of the

 NOTE: Price and volume information listed on this page is supplied by DTN